karlssberg/Motiv/README.md

 Motiv is a .NET library that supercharges your boolean logic.

 At its core, it allows you to package your boolean expressions into strongly typed _propositions_.
-By _propositions_, we mean a declarative statement that can be either true or false, such as _the sun is shining_, or _email address is missing an @ symbol_.
+By _propositions_, we mean a declarative statement that can be either true or false, such as _I think, therefore I am_, or _email address is missing an @ symbol_.

 A proposition can be combined with other propositions to form new ones, or it can be used to evaluate models to